candle-stick/windows-dev-playbook/README.md

     - Ensures Bloatware is removed (see default config for a complete list of Bloatware).
     - Ensure software and packages selected by the user are installed via Chocolatey.
     - Obsidian notes are synced to Google Drive.
+    - Docker Desktop is installed and configured to use WSL2.
 - **Windows apps & features**
     - Ensures the Optional Windows Features chosen by the user are installed and enabled.
     - Ensures WSL2 distro selected by the user is installed and enabled.